mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 ## What's it like not having a job?

-This is the most common question that people ask me now that I've quit.
+That's the most common question people ask.
 What's it like?

 For the first few days, I felt like, "Woohoo!
 I'm free!"
+It was like starting a long-awaited vacation, but one that would potentially last forever.

-But now it just feels normal.
-So normal, in fact, that it feels weird to me that I ever had a full-time job working for someone else.
-It's sort of like thinking back to being in high school.
-"I sat listening to people talk for 6 hours a day?
+Now, it just feels normal.
+Enjoyable, but normal.
+It seems weird to me that I ever had a full-time job.
+The closest parallel I can think of is remembering being in high school.
+"I sat listening to people talk for *six hours a day*?
 And then I had to do go home and do more work?"
 I know that it happened, but it seems so foreign to me now.

-## Blogging about quitting
+## My quitting blog post

 About nine months before I left Google, I started mentally writing a blog post about all the reasons I was going to quit.

-I sat down to write it for real a month before I left, but it was much harder to write it for real than in my head.
-I aimed to publish it before I even left, but for the next two months, I spent several hours each week writing the post and then rewriting it.
-I finally published it on Feb.
-28th because I felt like it wouldn't feel as fresh if I wasn't talking about something that was at least the same month.
+It was a nice outlet.
+Every time something frustrated me, I thought, "That's absurd!
+I'm definitely writing about that in the blog post."

+I spent about two months writing it for real, starting a month before I left and finally publishing it the last day of the month I quit so it would still feel fresh and relevant.

-I didn't really know what the response would be.
-I thought it would be interesting for people who knew me personally to understand why I left what seemed to be a very attractive position at Google.
-I thought maybe it would get traction on reddit or Hacker News from people who also worked at Google.
+I didn't know what the response would be.
+I thought people who knew me personally would enjoy reading it to understand why I left what seemed to be a very attractive position at Google.
+I also thought it might appeal to people who have left Google or other big tech companies for similar reasons.

-It ended up exceeding even my wildest expectations.
+The response to the post exceeded even my wildest expectations.
 That week, my blog had the biggest number of readers by a factor of XX.
 My blog post found its way to people whose books and essays I've read.
 They were sharing it and saying positive things about the post.
 My friends were telling me that they found my article through social media channels I had never even heard of.

-## Commenting about blogging about quitting
+## Responding to feedback

 The day I published it, I spent the entire day just responding to emails and comments.
 It was great!
 It was like I was a celebrity responding to fan mail.
 But better because the responses were thought provoking and forced me to think (TODO: redundant) about my blog post from different perspectives.